GovernessS/HelloFromGoverness/README.md

    - [X] a.
 User can enter text into a text field using the keyboard.
    - [X] b.
 User can tap the "Change text string" button to update the label with the text from the text field.
    - [X] c.
 If the text field is empty, update label with default text string.

+### New Features Added
+- [X] 1.
+(1/11/20, 8:50pm) There is now an array of colors that can be applied when selecting to change the color of the background and/or text.
+Currently only changes the color once.
+*Potential update: Allow for multiple clicks so that every time the button is selected, a new color is applied to the text/background.*